John361/vault-secrets/README.md

 mkdir -p data/vault
 sudo chown root:root -R data/vault && sudo chmod 777 -R data/vault # Fix for error when starting docker container

+cp .env.template .env # Then replace all 'changeme' values (check on helpers section for random password generation)

 docker compose up --build # Access and configure Vault from the web ui (use only 1 key for simplicity)